iAxel/e-com/README.md

 ### Features
 - Authentication with multiple sessions
+- List of users
-- List of clients models
+- List of clients
 - List of client orders
 - List of client transactions